Timo614/timo614.github.io/docs/_posts/2024-05-14-ch224k-usb-power-delivery-overview.md

   overlay_image: /assets/images/boards/ch224k/header.webp
 ---

 The USB Power Delivery Decoy board by WeAct Studio is a great way to get hands on experience with WCH's CH224K IC.
-This IC allows for voltage to be configured in a few different ways.
+This IC allows for voltage to be configured in a few different ways and the [manual](https://www.wch-ic.com/downloads/CH224DS1_PDF.html) can be referenced for further details (I'll be including select elements of it here in this post).

+{% include video id="gndXdZAs1r0" provider="youtube" %}

+The WeAct Studio board appears to use the level configuration mode from the manual.
+The back of the board includes the DIP switch configuration as it does not exactly match the WCH guide as it is mapped differently on the board itself.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/boards/ch224k/level-configuration-mode.webp" alt="CH224K level configuration mode" style="padding: 20px; background-color: #FFF;">